 Below is a short Q and A to help visitors make the most of their Gujo Odori experience.

-A. Gujo Odori is typically held on thirty-one festive nights, from mid-July until the first weekend in September.
+A. Gujo Odori is typically held on over 30 festive nights, from mid-July until the first weekend in September.
 During this time, tens of thousands of people dance the ten traditional bon odori dances of the festival in the streets throughout the town.

 For many, the most exciting time is "tetsuya odori" held on the four nights of the festival during "obon" in the middle of August.
 These are the nights when revellers dance from sunset until the morning sun begins to rise above the surrounding mountains.

 Everyone is welcome and encouraged to join in, and there are always plenty of people eager to teach anyone interested in participating.

 A. Locations for each day often change, and follow an historic and traditional pattern whereby dancing takes place near certain temples and shrines over the period of the festival.
 The dance locations are not difficult to find, and are indicated on the dance schedule.

 A. On many evenings, especially at the week-ends, the crowd of dancers can be quite large and the streets where Gujo Odori is danced can be very crowded.
 It is not uncommon for crowds to exceed 30,000 people during each of the four nights of tetsuya Odori at obon in August.